 Walking into the Charola is the visual highlight of your entire visit.
 This 16-sided polygon was built to mimic the Church of the Holy Sepulchre in Jerusalem.
 The space is tall, echoing, and strategically dimly lit to highlight the gold leaf and restored frescoes on the walls.

 The central altar was designed so knights could attend mass on horseback.
-This was functional for a military order that needed to remain mounted and ready.
+This was highly functional for a military order that needed to remain mounted and ready.
 Recent restoration work has brought back the vibrancy of the paintings, making this one of the best-preserved Templar interiors in Europe.

 tomar portugal 11 best things to do in the templar city 1